 Ice Surface Datasets

 - Antarctica RAMP Topography

 The National Snow and Ice Data Center (NSIDC) built a high-resolution digital elevation model of Antarctica's ice surface, derived from the Radarsat Antarctic Mapping Program (RAMP).
-NGDC utilized the 400-m grid, version 2 in building the ETOPO1 Ice Surface grid.
+NGDC (now NCEI) utilized the 400-m grid, version 2 in building the ETOPO1 Ice Surface grid.

 - Antarctica BEDMAP Bedrock

 The British Antarctic Survey has integrated all available Antarctic ice sheet data into a series of grids, including ice surface, ice thickness, bedrock, at 5-km cell size: the BEDMAP project.
-NGDC resampled the bedrock grid to 1 arc-minute and used it in building the ETOPO1 Bedrock grid.
+NGDC (now NCEI) resampled the bedrock grid to 1 arc-minute and used it in building the ETOPO1 Bedrock grid.

 - Greenland NSIDC Bedrock

 The National Snow and Ice Data Center (NSIDC) has built 5-km ice surface, ice thickness and bedrock elevation grids of Greenland.
-NGDC utilized the bedrock grid, resampled to 30 arc-second cell size, in building the ETOPO1 Bedrock grid.
+NGDC (now NCEI) utilized the bedrock grid, resampled to 30 arc-second cell size, in building the ETOPO1 Bedrock grid.